-With the 2020 NHL postseason on hold, those beloved playoff beards could become very long.
+When the 2024 Playoffs roll around, the beloved playoff beards will be back.
 Long a tradition of NHL players, the facial hair-growing frenzy has been adopted by fans in recent years.
 Snapchat filters, NHL sponsor commercials, and in-game giveaways have turned the playoff beard into a hockey pop culture phenomenon.
 It even has its own Wikipedia page!

 The Stanley Cup playoffs is easily the best time of the hockey season.
 It’s showcasing the best of the best.
 And only one thing can make it better: playoff beards – an old superstition to bring your team good luck on and off the ice.
 NHL players already have all the tools to play the game and now they look intimidating to the opposition with a burly beard.
 A match made in heaven if you can grow an impressive one, and the sheer disappointment if you can’t (looking at you, Laine).
 Be it superstition or a stereotype, one thing is for certain: hockey players look awesome with a beard.